faco400/Node_Training_HW9/README.md

   - **BFS(start)**: Performs the Breadth-First Search traversal in the graph using a start vertex.

   - **DFS(start)**: Performs the Depth-First Search traversal in the graph using a start vertex.

+## [Weighted Graph](./data_structures/Graph.js): Class that extends from Graph
+**Observations**:
+Since now this type of graph takes into consideration the weight of edges, we now have weight parameter when adding edges.
+And now its possible to find shortest path between nodes and implement Dijkstra algorith:

+- **Dikstra(start, end)**: Named after its creator, Edsger W. Dijkstra, this algorithm operates on a weighted graph (a network of nodes connected by edges with weights, where weights typically represent distances, costs, etc.).
+It determines the shortest path from a starting node to all other nodes in the graph.

+- **ShortestPathBFS(start, end)**: Modified version of BFS that searches shortest path between two nodes using the BFS search to traverse the graph.
+It now has not only the start node but the end node representing the final destination.

 ## [Linked List](./data_structures/linkedList.js): Class to represent singly Linked list data structure